jltsiren/gbwtgraph/README.md

 * Direct GBWT / GBWTGraph construction from GFA1 (assuming integer segment identifiers, no overlaps, and no containments).
 * A minimizer index implementation for indexing the haplotypes in the GBWTGraph.
+* GBWT construction from a greedy path cover of a graph.

 ## Dependencies